Skip to content

 MediaFileTags: The Unified Interface

-class provides a unified interface for audio metadata across all supported formats.
-This class contains all common audio metadata fields and automatically maps them to the appropriate tag format for each output container.
+The MediaFileTags class provides a unified interface for audio metadata across all supported formats.
+It contains common metadata fields and is mapped to the appropriate tag format for each output container by the specific output block.

 var audioTags = new MediaFileTags